avantika747/XRay-Xplorer/README.md

 4. HTML templates were created for each page of the web app, CSS was used for basic styling.
 5. In parallel, a pretrained DenseNet121 model was used to train a set of chest xrays.
 The weights were then saved for use in this project.
 6. A set of permitted doctors are allowed access to login after being made 'superusers'.
-7. This project makes use of all main functionalities of a application made using Django - views, forms, sqlite database, urls, migrations.
+7. This project makes use of all main functionalities of a application made using Django - views, forms, sqlite database, urls, migrations. <br>

 **Installation and Instructions for Developers:** <br>